Product of factors inquiry

 2. Structured tasks

-Students could choose between the two tasks.
-The first task required students to show the factors of the numbers from one to 24 in a diagram and then describe the patterns they had created.
+Students shade the factors of the numbers from one to 24 in a diagram and then describe the pattern they have created.

-The second task was a series of questions that led students towards a generalisation connecting the number of factors to the power.
+The second task is a series of questions that lead students to explore particular cases and make a generalisation connecting the number of factors to the power.

 November 2022